UrbanCCD-UChicago/plenario-docs/source/includes/_concepts.md

 We can't support these fully _yet_.
 We're working to expand the types of datasets Plenario can handle.
-For example, you'll find below an API for querying NOAA weather reports.
+For example, you'll find an API for querying NOAA weather reports in a [later section](#weather).
 We're currently building more general support for urban sensor networks - static locations with many observations.